HoG Handbook

 What are the benefits of comprehensive care?

-Comprehensive care can benefit the person with a bleeding disorder, his family, and his community.
-Dr. Peter Levine studied how people with hemophilia benefit from comprehensive care.
+Comprehensive care can benefit the person with a bleeding disorder, their family, and their community.
+Dr. Peter Levine studied how people with Hemophilia benefit from comprehensive care.
 He looked at how people were doing the year before comprehensive care began (1975).
 He compared it to how people were doing after ten years of comprehensive care (1985).
 He found that by the tenth year:

 • The average number of days people spent in the hospital had gone down 83%.

-• The amount of money the average person spent out of his own pocket to treat his hemophilia went down from $1,700 to $396 per year.
+• The amount of money the average person spent out of their own pocket to treat their Hemophilia went down from $1,700 to $396 per year.

-With comprehensive care, a person with hemophilia can gain more control over his life since he learns both to treat himself and to prevent problems.
-He can avoid time spent in the doctor's office or in bed.
-He will have better joints.
-As he learns to direct his own life, his feelings of self-worth will increase.
-He will be able to give more to society.
+With comprehensive care, a person with Hemophilia can gain more control over their life since they learn both to treat themself and to prevent problems.
+This way, time can be avoided being spent in the doctor's office or in bed.
+They will have better joints.
+As they learn to manage their own life, feelings of self-worth will increase.

 How much does comprehensive care cost?

 Hemophilia is very expensive.
-Factor alone may cost $2,000 to $350,000 a year.
-If a person with hemophilia needs surgery, his medical costs for the year can total well over $500,000.
 It may seem at first that comprehensive care adds to the costs since there are more experts to be paid.
-In fact, comprehensive care saves money because it prevents the problems from hemophilia that cost the most.
+However, comprehensive care saves money because it prevents the problems from Hemophilia that cost the most.

-Your first comprehensive care visit will cost the most, from $1,200 to $1,500.
-In this visit, you get a complete check-up, including your medical history and a number of blood tests.
-Many of the tests never have to be done again.
-You need them in the beginning so the team has a clear picture of your condition.
+For the first comprehensive care visit you will receive a comprehensive check-up, including your medical history and blood tests.
+Many of the tests will never have to be done again.
+You need them so the team has a clear picture of your health from the start and can better manage your condition.

 Some centers do not charge for some of the tests.
 Some states cover the cost.
-The portion of the total cost that the person with a bleeding disorder must pay will vary from place to place.
-It is something to check into before moving or traveling.
-The chapter Money Matters has suggestions for finding help to pay medical bills.
+The portion of the total cost will vary.
+It is something to ask about before moving or traveling.
+The chapter Financial Planning has suggestions for finding help to pay medical bills.